-Having taken this response into account we believed that the prudent approach would be to follow the guidance given in this answer, and therefore treat such exposures to banks in countries where the regulatory regime is not deemed to be equivalent as corporate exposures for Large Exposure Reporting.
+It should be noted that following an Implementing Decision published by the EBA with relation to the equivalence of the regulatory regimes in non-EU countries, The Bank is required to treat exposures to banks in countries where the regulatory regime is not deemed to be equivalent as corporate exposures for Large Exposure Reporting.
 To ensure that we are consistent in our CoREP reporting the Bank also reports these exposures as corporate exposures for Capital Reporting.

-For 2017 the total exposure after credit mitigation to such banks was circa £155 million (2016 - £78 million).
+For 2018 the total exposure after credit mitigation to such banks was circa £330mm (2017 - £155mm).